mcrooks83/rapid_sensor_app/README.md

 Also now the plot will remove previous labels if re labelling points

-“Pressure” and “Acceleration Magnitude” legends should allow for the user to turn the plots off / on for each.
+FIXED “Pressure” and “Acceleration Magnitude” legends should allow for the user to turn the plots off / on for each.

+cannot use legends so add checkboxes

 In the console, it would be nice to have the total number of files for the current run and the % status reported while the user is waiting for the scenario to load.